sustentarea/datasus-pop-estimates/README.md

 To cite this work, please use the following format:

-Vartanian, D., & Carvalho, A. M. (2025). *A reproducible R pipeline for processing DATASUS annual population estimates by municipality, age, and sex in Brazil (2000-2024)* \[Report\].
+Vartanian, D., & Carvalho, A. M. (2025). *A reproducible pipeline for processing DATASUS annual population estimates by municipality, age, and sex in Brazil (2000-2024)* \[Report\].
 Sustentarea Research and Extension Group at the University of São Paulo. <https://sustentarea.github.io/datasus-pop-estimates>

 A BibTeX entry for LaTeX users is

 ```
 @techreport{vartanian2025,
-  title = {A reproducible R pipeline for processing DATASUS annual population estimates by municipality, age, and sex in Brazil (2000-2024)},
+  title = {A reproducible pipeline for processing DATASUS annual population estimates by municipality, age, and sex in Brazil (2000-2024)},
   author = {{Daniel Vartanian} and {Aline Martins de Carvalho}},
   year = {2025},
   address = {São Paulo},